-On Thursday the 28th of September, Professor Whiteley gave a guest lecture at the Lindsay Leg Club annual conference in Worcester.
+On Thursday the 28th of September, Professor Whiteley gave a guest lecture at the Lindsay Leg Club annual conference.
 The title of the talk was “Latest challenges and barriers relating to wound management of the lower limb”.

 This is because the treatment protocols, such as the Whiteley Protocol, identify the underlying cause of the leg ulcer.
 This underlying cause is identified using venous duplex ultrasound.
 The underlying cause is almost always “hidden varicose veins” or even obvious varicose veins!

 Using local anaesthetic endovenous laser, TRLOP and ultrasound guided foam sclerotherapy, these veins can almost always be cured.
-Once they have been cured, the ulcer heals in an average of 18 weeks.
+Once cured, the ulcer heals in an average of 18 weeks.

 Patients with venous leg ulcers who can walk, are usually suitable for this sort of treatment.
 Unfortunately patients who cannot walk do not get any benefit and are not suitable for this treatment.
 The reason for this is that although it is possible to fix the underlying vein problem, if the patient is not able to walk then the veins cannot be stimulated to pump properly.

-In some patients, the deep veins have been damaged and these are not able to be treated by these local anaesthetic techniques.
+In some patients, the deep veins have been damaged.
+So local anaesthetic techniques aren’t able be used to treat them.
 However, many of these patients can now be treated by opening the damaged veins with stents.
 Therefore, even if patients with venous leg ulcers have been told that they have got damaged deep veins, there are now treatments for many of these patients.

 Mark explained that the key to treating leg ulcers successfully is to understand the underlying venous system and how to fix it.